An efficient solution procedure for solving higher-codimension Hopf and Bogdanov-Takens bifurcations: Hopf bifurcation of system

 \subsection{Simulations}

-Simulations for the stable limit cycles in the Cases (1b), (2c)(i) and (2d), as well as an unstable limit cycle in the Case (2c)(ii) with $n \!=\! \frac{3}{4} \!\in\! \big[ \frac{1}{2},1\big)$ have been shown in \cite{ZengYu2021}.
-In \cite{LiZhouWuMa2007}, four simulations are given to show the existence of bifurcating limit cycles, among them three are stable, and one is unstable.
-The parameter values for these simulations are given below, with our formula $v_1$ in \eqref{Eqn31} and \eqref{Eqn32} to confirm the stability (with the bold-faced numbers for the values of $n$).
+Simulations for the stable limit cycles in the Cases (I-b), (II-c-i) and (II-d), as well as an unstable limit cycle in the Case (II-c-ii) with $n \!=\! \frac{3}{4} \!\in\! \big[ \frac{1}{2},1\big)$ have been shown in \cite{ZengYu2021}.
+In \cite{LiZhouWuMa2007}, the authors used system \eqref{Eqn8} to give four simulations to show the existence of bifurcating limit cycles, among them three are stable, and one is unstable.
+The parameter values for these simulations are given below, with our formula $v_1$ in \eqref{Eqn28} and \eqref{Eqn29} to confirm the stability (with the bold-faced numbers for the values of $n$).
+In order to keep consistent with the results given in \cite{LiZhouWuMa2007}, we also use \eqref{Eqn8} for our simulation, which will give the same results obtained by using \eqref{Eqn11} under the transformation \eqref{Eqn10}.